KTStephano/ktstephano.github.io/rendering/opengl/ssbos.markdown

 2. Shader storage buffers can be much larger than uniform storage buffers, in practice up to the total size of all available GPU memory can be allocated for use.
 3. Shader storage buffers have access to the std430 layout in GLSL which is an improvement over the old std140 layout.
 4. Inside of a shader written in GLSL, an SSBO can be specified with variable length instead of having to know ahead of time what the size will be.
+5. The spec warns that speed of accessing data in an SSBO may be lower than for a uniform buffer.

 ## Creating and using a Shader Storage Buffer